privacy-scaling-explorations/zkevm-specs/specs/opcode/1dSAR.md

              +-------------------------------+------------------------
 ```

-For opcode `SAR`, the top new bits are set to 1 if `a` is negative, set to 0 otherwise.
+Specially the top new bits are set to 1 if `a` is negative, otherwise set to 0.

 More formally, the variables are defined as follows:
 ```
 is_neg = is_neg(a)
 shf0 = bytes_to_fq(shift.le_bytes[:1])